Email for an appointment

 Professor Bushnell has received an ACLS research fellowship and the Lindback Award for Distinguished Teaching, as well as an NEH grant for Teaching with Technology.
 Professor Bushnell served as Associate Dean for the Humanities in the School of Arts and Sciences from 1998-2003, Dean of the College of Arts and Sciences from 2003-2004, and Dean of the School of Arts and Sciences from 2005-2013.
-She is immediate Past President of the Shakespeare Association of America.
-She is also a member of the Board of Trustees of the Library Company of Philadelphia, Princeton Day School, and the Folger Shakespeare Library, and a member of the Advisory Board of Managers of the Morris Arboretum.
+She was President of the Shakespeare Association of America.
+She is also a member of the Board of Governors of the Folger Shakespeare Library and Co-Chair of the Board of the Friends of Bryn Mawr Library.

 - Prophesying Tragedy: Sign and Voice in Sophocles' Theban Plays (Cornell 1988)